Mr8ND/ML-architectural-analytics/README.md

 The analysis is fully replicable.
 The files are numerated from 0. to 5. to indicate the progression of the analysis, which coincides with the progression the paper takes as well.

-- 0.: Provides the code to read-in `.txt` output files from GrassHopper code into `pandas` Dataframes and `numpy` matrices for adjacency matrices.
+- 0.: Provides the code to read-in `.txt` output files from GrassHopper code into `pandas` Dataframes and `numpy` matrices for adjacency matrices (the whole folder in the Google Drive is ingested here).
+The output of that process is stored in `data/graph_dict_flnms_dfs_adjmats.pkl`, so it's not necessary to run the first portion.
 On top of this, some EDA is done on the single features for feature selection purposes;
 - 1.: Provides the code for pair plots in R;
 - 2.: Room Level Classification Results;
 - 3.: Building Level Analysis;